 Test Monitoring activity includes:

 - Providing feedback to the team and the other concerned stakeholders about the progress of the testing efforts.

 - Broadcasting the results of testing performed, to the associated members.

 - Planning and Estimation, for deciding the future course of action, based on the metrics calculated.

-Points 3 and 4 talks about the metrics.
-Following metrics can be used for Test Monitoring:
+Points 3 and 4 talk about the metrics.
+The following metrics can be used for Test Monitoring:

 - Test Coverage Metric

 - Test Execution Metrics (Number of test cases pass, fail, blocked, on hold)

 - Requirement Traceability Metrics

 - Miscellaneous metrics like level of confidence of testers, date milestones, cost, schedule, and turnaround time.